nyamuda/Clarity-Crate-Fine-Tuned-Model/README.md

 # Science Text Summarization API

 This API provides access to a fine-tuned version of **t5-small** for **scientific and medical text summarization**.
-Tailored for students, researchers, and professionals, this model is fine-tuned on the **PubMed dataset** to effectively condense research articles, papers, and technical abstracts into clear, concise summaries.
+Tailored for students, researchers, and professionals, this model is fine-tuned on the **PubMed dataset** to effectively condense research articles, and papers into clear, concise summaries.

 ## Model Description

 This API uses a fine-tuned version of **t5-small**, optimized for summarizing scientific content.
-Training on the PubMed dataset allows it to accurately summarize complex scientific research, making it a valuable tool for those needing quick, precise summaries of scientific materials.
+You can view the model on Hugging Face here: [Model on Hugging Face](https://huggingface.co/nyamuda/extractive-summarization).

 ## Summarization Type